dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/settings/index.md

 ## HMDA Hero Settings

-There are a few settings in HMDA Hero t
+There are a few settings in HMDA Hero that we'll discuss in this section.